nullMaxx/Codeforces-Solutions/README.md

 # Codeforces Solutions

-This repository contains my solutions of Codeforces problems.
-They are in C++ language.
+This repo contains my solutions of Codeforces problems.

-#### If this repository helped you out, please consider giving it a :star:
+#### If this repo helped you out, please consider giving it a :star:

 <div align="center">